But what happens when they don't?

 In youth work, we must also deal with the biases of the young people we are working with.
 It's on us to create safe, inclusive environments for our work with youth.

 Cultural competence, which Child Trends defines as "the ability to work and respond in a manner that acknowledges and respects individuals' culturally-based beliefs, attitudes, behaviors, and customs," is a quality that youth work professionals can continually develop.
 On this page, we offer resources to help professionals assess their own biases, address bias and inclusion in programming and classrooms, and create inclusive environments.

-Assessing BiasAn honest assessment of your own biases is an excellent place to start.
+Assessing and Addressing Our Own BiasesAn honest assessment of our own biases is an excellent place to start.